sagiahrac/llm-d-kv-cache-manager/examples/kv_cache_index/README.md

 # KVCacheIndex Example

-This example demonstrates how to configure and use the `kvcache.Indexer` module from the `llm-d-kv-cache-manager` project.
+This example demonstrates how to configure and use the `kvcache.Indexer` module from the `llm-d-kv-cache` project.

 ## What it does